 According to a report from Contently and Libris, 29% of those surveyed rated short-form video as the visual ad type that drives the most engagement.
 Here are a few tips for creating video content that resonates with new target audiences:

-- Make videos readable.
-Subtitles aren’t just for foreign films anymore.
-Audiences aren’t always able to listen to video content, so make sure that they can understand what you’re trying to convey, with or without audio.
+Make videos readable.
+Audiences aren't always able to listen to video content, so make sure that they can understand what you're trying to convey, with or without audio.
 Including captions not only makes it easier for audiences to intake information, but it also makes it more likely that viewers will stick around until the very end.
-Based on Facebook’s internal data, captioned videos have a 12% higher view time than those without captions.
+Based on Facebook's internal data, captioned videos have a 12% higher view time than those without captions.

-- Use the right tools.
+Use the right tools.
 One of the biggest barriers to creating video content is a lack of resources, but there are plenty of tools that marketers can use without breaking the bank.
-Some platforms allow D2C brands to create videos with still photography alone.
+Some platforms allow brands to create videos with still photography alone.
 Mobile phones are now equipped with superb video-making functions.
 Companies like Lemonlight, VidMob, and Vidbuild can help you create professional videos on a budget.
-Marketers have plenty of options when it comes to video production tools.

-Social media platforms have tried to democratize the space for smaller D2C brands and advertisers.
-While it’s getting easier to argue that the likes of Facebook have made it more difficult (and expensive), the fact remains these are still channels that offer access to plenty of customers.
-It’s estimated that 2.65 billion people are using social platforms globally, and that number is expected to rise to 3.1 billion by 2021.
-As a result, D2C brands looking to grow their customer base naturally gravitate towards advertising on social media.
+Social media platforms have tried to democratize the space for smaller brands and advertisers.
+While it's getting easier to argue that the likes of Facebook have made it more difficult (and expensive), the fact remains these are still channels that offer access to plenty of customers.
+It's estimated that 2.65 billion people are using social platforms globally, and that number continues to grow.
+As a result, brands looking to grow their customer base naturally gravitate towards advertising on social media.
 There a few things that marketers should do when trying to increase brand awareness on social:

 3. Search Engine Optimization (SEO)

-Better now than never — if you haven’t already put an emphasis on brand awareness, now is the time.
-It’s easier than ever and requires just a little bit more focus on some of the channels you’re most likely already using.
-For more info, check out our blog on why brand awareness matters.
+If you haven’t already put an emphasis on brand awareness, now is the time.
+It’s easier than ever with AdRoll (we help you create brand awareness with the right audience in the right place, at the right time, to get new high-quality traffic to your site) and requires just a little bit more focus on some of the channels you’re most likely already using.